Find Affordable College Courses

 About 88% of the students majoring in allied health at the school are women while 13% are male.

-Des Moines Area Community College did quite well in this year’s ranking of the most popular places for allied health professions students to get a associate degree.
-It came in at #10 on the list.
-Located in the suburb of Ankeny, DMACC is a public college with a fairly large student population.
+Des Moines Area Community College landed the #10 spot in the 2023 rankings for the most popular associate degree allied health professions programs.
+Located in the suburb of Ankeny, DMACC is a public school with a fairly large student population.

 Women make up 85% of the allied health majors at the school.